Jaykul/DevOps2025/talks/MistakeProofing/slides.md

 There are many ways to prevent mistakes in PowerShell.

-<p class="text-sm text-green italic">Remember: To run these as demos, pre-run demos-1.ps1</div>
+<p class="text-sm text-green italic">Remember: To run these as demos, pre-dotsource ./demos/poka-yoke.ps1</div>

 [click]Always use CmdletBinding.
 It's necessary to support the common parameters that users expect, and it's the easiest way to make sure users can **only** pass the parameters you expect.